fusion-energy/paramak/docs/source/utils.rst

 Utils functions
 ===============

-Utility functions povide useful functions that are used by both the Shape() class and the Reactor class.
+Utility functions provides useful functions that are used by both the Shape() class and the Reactor class.
 They can also be used directly.

 utils